 WHAT IS A SPECTROSCOPE?

-Astronomers use a spectroscope to to analyze the composition of a substance, such as a gas or a star, by looking at the specific colors that make up its spectrum.
+Astronomers use a spectroscope to analyze the composition of a substance, such as a gas or a star, by looking at the specific colors that make up its spectrum.

 Find out how to make your own spectroscope below for a simple and fun physics experiment.
 Can you separate visible light into the colors of the rainbow?
 Let’s get started!